Showing 1 - 1 OF 1

 Salvation Army social service programs meet the basic needs of daily life for those without the resources to do so themselves.
 Often, the programs provide food, shelter, clothing, financial assistance to pay utilities, and other necessities based on the need.
 For information about available assistance and other local services, contact the Corps Community Center in your area.

 The Arizona Department of Transportation now offers the 511 Traveler Information Service.
 By just dialing 511, you can get information on closures, construction, delays, public transit services, major airports, tourism, weather, and more.
 You can also visit az511.gov for more information.

 Information and Referral Services

-If at any time you need assistance and do not know where to turn, your Airman and Family Readiness Center office is available to assist and direct you to appropriate on base agencies and to off base community service agencies.
+If at any time you need assistance and do not know where to turn, your Military and Family Readiness Center office is available to assist and direct you to appropriate on-base agencies and to off-base community service agencies.
 Please call 623-856-6550 or DSN 312-896-6550.

 Security Forces Law Enforcement Desk commercial phone number: 623-856-6322.